Wayne Ramsey Premo

 Virginia "Ginny" Premo Asst commissioner

 Agreeing to help her father out at festivals, Ginny quickly became a positive force within the Clan Ramsay Colorado organization.
-With the exception of only one festival, she and her fiancé Jesse Glover have attended all other Colorado festivals over the past three years and have been key to the success of our festival presentations.
+With the exception of only one festival, she and her fiancé Jesse Glover have attended all other Colorado festivals over the past nine years and have been key to the success of our festival presentations.
 Ginny is the principal tent interior designer and organizer, and lead public relations director (and occasional confrontation mediator).
-She loves Celtic mythology, music, and art although she is currently studying nuclear chemistry in graduate school at the Colorado School of Mines in Golden, Colorado.
+She loves Celtic mythology, music, and art although she is currently studying nuclear chemistry in graduate school at the Colorado School of Mines in Golden, Colorado, while helping raise her daughter, Anny (Andromeda) Glover.

 Jesse Glover Clan Ramsay Colorado Art Director

-Agreeing to help his future spouse, Jesse has been almost singly responsible for all the Clan Ramsay Colorado artwork, including the following: parade banner design, Ramsay Scotch Ale label and banner (oh yeah, and the ale itself), Green Man, Cone Man, unicorn pole pieces, Ramsay throne, burlap map of Scotland, Clan Ramsay amulets, leather armature pieces, poster designs - including the "House of Unicorns" seen in the background of this webpage.
+Jesse has been almost singly responsible for all the Clan Ramsay Colorado artwork, including the following: parade banner design, Ramsay Scotch Ale label and banner (oh yeah, and the ale itself), Green Man, Cone Man, unicorn pole pieces, Ramsay throne, burlap map of Scotland, Clan Ramsay amulets, leather armature pieces, poster designs - including the "House of Unicorns" seen in the background of this webpage.
 In fact, he was instrumental in helping to create this website.
-While he loves art, and especially Celtic art design (and music), he is a US Navy veteran, a graduate of CSM Golden in chemical engineering, and currently is working for Coors in Golden, CO.
-He is especially keen on brewing beers and ales, likely will taste one or two, and is said to be handy in a fight.
+While he loves art, and especially Celtic art design (and music), he is a US Navy veteran, a graduate of CSM Golden in chemical engineering, and currently is working at home in Arvada, CO, amid the COVID situation .
+Beside the new love of his life, his daughter Anny, he is especially keen at brewing beers and ales, likely will taste one or two, and is said to be handy in a fight.
 He says he is mostly Irish - I believe him.

 Green man CLAN RAMSAY COLORADO MASCOT